Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 THE FERLA TOUCH #1: A CHARACTERISTIC CREATIVITY gray pattern suit fabric

-To see for yourself, take a look at this page from their website , which gives a good overview of the variety of colors and textures they work with.
+To see for yourself, check out this page from their website , which gives a good overview of the variety of colors and textures they work with.

-This color mix is magnificent. (photo credit: Ferla)
+This color mix is beautiful. (photo credit: Ferla)

 THE FERLA TOUCH #2: AN UNPARALLELED SENSE OF TEXTURE

-They are all about loop and texture, which gives their fabric a “signature” hand, very difficult to find elsewhere.
-And believe me, having searched for such textured and creative equivalents for a long time, I know what I'm talking about!
+They are all about loop and texture, which gives their fabric a "signature" hand, very difficult to find elsewhere.
+And believe me, having searched for a long time for equivalents as textured and creative, I know what I'm talking about!

 blue ferla fabric